 Received an offer from UWA and want to get a head start?
-Here are 10 things you can do now to make your transition from high school to university even smoother.
+Here are 10 things you can do now for a smooth transition to university.

 Accept your offer and enrol

 This is the big one!
 If you haven't already accepted your offer, visit uwa.edu.au/UniStart and follow the steps to accept and enrol.

 If you want some help with study, your financial situation, accommodation, counselling or your health, we’re here for you.
 Whatever you need, UWA is committed to supporting you along your journey.
 If you’re looking for academic advice, the Study Smarter team runs workshops and one-on-one tutoring for you to build your confidence in a range of areas, from researching and writing, to presenting and mathematics.
 For more support, browse our health, wellbeing and other services so we can help set you up for success.

 We all know there’s more to university life than your education.
 And with more than 140 clubs and societies (more than any other Australian university), an active Guild and plenty of events to fill your social calendar, you’re sure to find your squad at UWA.
 Search our list of clubs from anime to zoology and get excited.